alishapeer/twitter-sentiment-analysis_on_R/README.md

 # twitter-sentiment-analysis_on_R
-Understanding the public's sentiment on the leaders of various countries amidst the Coronavirus Pandemic.

 Developed an R script to analyze and visualize live tweets using Twitter's API, ggplot2, tidytext, and tm (text mining).

 Given the current coronavirus pandemic, I wanted to know what the public's general sentiment and opinion is on each leader and how well the people think the leader is handling the crisis.